 Toyota has given the Yaris several features to compete with other well-loaded competitors.
 Amidst other kit that we’ve come to expect out of a car in its segment, the Yaris features many segment-firsts besides the gesture control for the touchscreen, 60:40 rear seat split, roof-mounted rear air-con with ambient lighting, a powered driver’s seat like a tyre pressure-monitoring alert, adjustable three-neck restraints for the rear seat and front parking sensors.

 It is likely to be a fuss-free and reliable car owners are likely to appreciate after years of ownership, and add to that Toyota's sharp focus on safety.
-No, it doesn't stand out as something special, and with a Honda City-like expected price of Rs 9 lakh to Rs 14 lakh (ex-showroom, Delhi), it isn't likely to be cheap.
+No, it doesn't stand out as something special, and with price tag ranging between Rs 8.75 lakh and Rs 14.07 lakh (ex-showroom, India), it isn't to exactly cheap.
 But if what the Toyota brand stands for appeals to you, the Yaris is a car you should keep on your shortlist.